Objectivco/CheckoutWC-Documentation/docs/how-to-require-shipping-billing-company-name.md

 cats: How To
 ---

- You can make the shipping and billing company name field required with the snippet:
+<p>You can make the shipping and billing company name field required with the snippet:</p>

-<script src="https://gist.github.com/EldonYoder/598b8cf16f5cb9a5fd18ef0eff5a8a4a.js" type="text/javascript"></script>